 John Rosenberg, Professor at the Department of Biological Sciences, University of Pittsburgh School of Medicine was the founding director, leading the development and inauguration of the program.
 The first class started in the Fall of 2004.

-The directors are assisted by activities and recommendations made by six committees:
+The directors are assisted by activities and recommendations made by five committees:

 - Steering Committee